tinho1123/Stratify_gg/docs/legal/terms-of-use.md

 ## 5. Intellectual property

-All Stratify content (brand, design, code, text, images) belongs to [FILL IN: owner/company name] or its licensors.
+All Stratify content (brand, design, code, text, images) belongs to Wellington Carvalho da Cunha Filho or its licensors.
 You receive only a personal, non-exclusive, non-transferable license to use the app under these Terms.

 ## 6. Disclaimer and limitation of liability